Meet The Head

 A genuinely holistic education

-It is a privilege and an honour to be the next Head of this very special School.
+It is a privilege and an honour to be the Head of this very special School.
 You will see, like I did, that it is an exciting community to be part of with dedicated staff, enthusiastic girls, supportive parents’ association, and a global Old Girls network.

 I have now worked for over 20 years in leading girls’ boarding schools in a variety of academic and pastoral roles starting off as a French and German teacher, Head of Department, Housemistress, Deputy Head and more recently as Acting Head.